w-mcilhagga/single-file-python-module/README.md

 ```
 pip install -e . --config-settings editable_mode=strict
 ```

-Whichever install you do, you
+to keep it happy.

-can now import `mymodule` and use it, anywhere, e.g
+Whichever install you do, you can now import `mymodule` and use it, anywhere, e.g

 ```python
 from mymodule import hello